DETAILED ACTION

 However, Kim discloses a display device (display device 1 of FIG. 4) comprising an organic low-refractive index film (FIG. 4, organic layer 420 of encapsulation 400 ¶ [0089]), wherein the organic low-refractive index film has a thickness range suggested at about 2 μm to about 10 μm (¶ [0104]).

 Park and Kim both pertain to the field of display devices having encapsulation layers, placing them in the same field of endeavor as the claimed invention.
-Therefore, a person of ordinary skill in the art before the effective filing date of the claimed invention would have found it obvious to modify the device of Park in view of Nonaka further in view of Kim to select a thickness for the first low-refractive index film in the disclosed range of Kim, in order to provide an organic encapsulation layer at a thickness which provides sufficient protective properties while not hindering the light-emitting function of the device.
+Therefore, a person of ordinary skill in the art before the effective filing date of the claimed invention would have found it obvious to modify the device of Park in view of Kim to select a thickness for the first low-refractive index film in the disclosed range of Kim, in order to provide an organic encapsulation layer at a thickness which provides sufficient protective properties while not hindering the light-emitting function of the device.
 Furthermore, a person of ordinary skill in the art before the effective filing date of the claimed invention would also have found it obvious to select a thickness wherein the first low-refractive index film has a thickness of about 6 micrometers or less, because such thicknesses lie within the disclosed range of Kim (see MPEP 2144.05 I).

-Park in view of Nonaka disclose the limitations of claim 1 as detailed above, and Park further discloses light emission areas (FIG. 4, emission areas above color filters 331, 333, and 335 ¶ [0108-0111]) which emit light of different colors (FIG. 4, the emission areas above color filters 331, 333, and 335 emit red, green, and blue light respectively ¶ [0108-0111]), wherein the plurality of light emitting elements include first to third light emitting elements (FIG. 4, organic light emitting elements ED1, ED2, and ED3 are first to third light emitting elements that correspond to the light emission areas ¶ [0053]) corresponding to the light emission areas, each of the first to third light emitting elements includes a first electrode (Park FIG. 4, pixel electrodes AE1, AE2, and AE3 ¶ [0046]), an emissive part (FIG. 4, organic layers OL1, OL2, and OL3 ¶ [0050]) and a second electrode (FIG. 4, common electrode CE ¶ [0051]) in order,
+Park discloses the limitations of claim 1 as detailed above, and further discloses light emission areas (FIG. 4, emission areas above color filters 331, 333, and 335 ¶ [0108-0111]) which emit light of different colors (FIG. 4, the emission areas above color filters 331, 333, and 335 emit red, green, and blue light respectively ¶ [0108-0111]), wherein the plurality of light emitting elements include first to third light emitting elements (FIG. 4, organic light emitting elements ED1, ED2, and ED3 are first to third light emitting elements that correspond to the light emission areas ¶ [0053]) corresponding to the light emission areas, each of the first to third light emitting elements includes a first electrode (Park FIG. 4, pixel electrodes AE1, AE2, and AE3 ¶ [0046]), an emissive part (FIG. 4, organic layers OL1, OL2, and OL3 ¶ [0050]) and a second electrode (FIG. 4, common electrode CE ¶ [0051]) in order,

 However, Kim 2 discloses a display device (the device of FIG. 7B) wherein emissive parts of first to third light emitting elements (FIG. 7B, first to third light emitting patterns EL1, EL2, and EL3 ¶ [0130]) have different thicknesses (FIG. 7B, thicknesses D-EL1, D-EL2, and D-EL3 differ from each other ¶ [0131-0132]), and a low-refractive index organic film (FIG. 7B, organic cover layer MN ¶ [0053]) of an encapsulation layer (FIG. 7B, layers UL, MN, and IL1-IL3 together form an encapsulation layer ¶ [0053-0056]) covers the first to third light emitting elements including the emissive parts having the different thicknesses (FIG. 7B, organic cover layer MN covers first to third light emitting patterns EL1, EL2, and EL3 having thicknesses D-EL1, D-EL2, and D-EL3).
 Kim 2 also discloses that the differing thicknesses of the light emitting layers enable a resonance phenomenon for light of a given sub-pixel’s respective color (¶ [0132]), said resonance phenomenon noted to improve the light efficiency of an organic light emitting diode (¶ [0125]).

 Park and Kim 2 both pertain to the field of display devices having encapsulation layers, placing them in the same field of endeavor as the claimed invention.
-Therefore, a person of ordinary skill in the art before the effective filing date of the claimed invention would have found it obvious to modify the device of Park in view of Nonaka further in view of Kim 2 to have the emissive parts of the first to third light emitting elements have different thicknesses, and the low-refractive index organic film of the encapsulation layer covers the first to third light emitting elements including the emissive parts having the different thicknesses, in order to enable a resonance phenomenon as taught by Kim 2 to improve the light efficiency of the organic light emitting diodes.
+Therefore, a person of ordinary skill in the art before the effective filing date of the claimed invention would have found it obvious to modify the device of Park in view of Kim 2 to have the emissive parts of the first to third light emitting elements have different thicknesses, and the low-refractive index organic film of the encapsulation layer covers the first to third light emitting elements including the emissive parts having the different thicknesses, in order to enable a resonance phenomenon as taught by Kim 2 to improve the light efficiency of the organic light emitting diodes.

 Claims 12-17 are rejected under 35 U.S.C.
-103 as being unpatentable over Park in view of Nonaka and Kim.
+103 as being unpatentable over Park in view of Kim.

-Regarding claim 12, Park discloses a display device (display device 1 of FIGS. 1-5 ¶ [0009-0013, 0030-0032]) comprising: a light emitting element (FIG. 4, organic light emitting element ED1 ¶ [0053]); a light control part (FIG. 4, wavelength conversion pattern 341 ¶ [0114]) which color-converts light and corresponds to the light emitting element (FIG. 4, wavelength conversion pattern 341 color-converts light and is disposed above light emitting element ED1 ¶ [0114, 0118]); a first inorganic film (FIG. 4, second low-refractive index layer 393, protective layer 370, and third capping layer 355 together form a multilayer inorganic film ¶ [0157-0159]) contacting the light control part which color-converts light (FIG. 4, the composite multilayer of second low-refractive index layer 393, protective layer 370, and third capping layer 355 contacts wavelength conversion pattern 341); a first low-refractive index film (FIG. 4, filler 70 is between pattern 341 and element ED1, and contacts second low-refractive index layer 393 ¶ [0038, 0105]; as no threshold of refractive index was claimed to differentiate it being low or not low, any of the suggested materials are considered sufficiently low) between the light emitting element and the light control part and contacting the first inorganic film; and a second low-refractive index film (FIG. 4, first low refractive index layer 391 faces encapsulation 173 with pattern 341 between them ¶ [0114]) facing the first low-refractive index film with the light control part therebetween, wherein the first low-refractive index film includes an organic film (FIG. 4, filler 70 is an organic film ¶ [0038]) and has a thickness of about 6 micrometers or less, each of the light control part, the organic film of the first low-refractive index film and the second low-refractive index film has a refractive index (pattern 341, filler 70, and first low refractive index layer 391 all inherently have refractive indices), and the refractive index of the organic film and the refractive index of the second low-refractive index film are lower than the refractive index of the light control part.
+Regarding claim 12, Park discloses a display device (display device 1 of FIGS. 1-5 ¶ [0009-0013, 0030-0032]) comprising: a light emitting element (FIG. 4, organic light emitting element ED1 ¶ [0053]); a light control part (FIG. 4, wavelength conversion pattern 341 ¶ [0114]) which color-converts light and corresponds to the light emitting element (FIG. 4, wavelength conversion pattern 341 color-converts light and is disposed above light emitting element ED1 ¶ [0114, 0118]); a first inorganic film (FIG. 4, protective layer 370 and third capping layer 355 together form a multilayer inorganic film ¶ [0157-0158]) contacting the light control part which color-converts light (FIG. 4, the composite multilayer of protective layer 370 and third capping layer 355 contacts wavelength conversion pattern 341); a first film (FIG. 4, second low-refractive index layer 393 is between pattern 341 and element ED1, and contacts protective layer 370 ¶ [0038, 0105]) between the light emitting element and the light control part and contacting the first inorganic film; and a second film (FIG. 4, first low refractive index layer 391, which faces layer 393 with pattern 341 between them ¶ [0114]) facing the first film with the light control part therebetween, the refractive index of the second film lower than the refractive index of the light control part (layer 391 has lower refractive index than patters 341, 343, and 345 by at least 0.3 ¶ [0114]).

 Regarding the limitation that the first low-refractive index film has a thickness of about 6 micrometers or less, Park does not explicitly suggest a thickness for the first low-refractive index film, that thickness not being a parameter of particular importance to the disclosure of their invention.

-However, Kim discloses a display device (display device 1 of FIG. 4) comprising an organic low- refractive index film (FIG. 4, organic layer 420 of encapsulation 400 ¶ [0089]), wherein the organic low-refractive index film has a thickness range suggested at about 2 μm to about 10 μm (¶ [0104]).
+However, Kim discloses a display device (display device 1 of FIG. 4) comprising an organic low-refractive index film (FIG. 4, organic layer 420 of encapsulation 400 ¶ [0089]), wherein the organic low- refractive index film has a thickness range suggested at about 2 μm to about 10 μm (¶ [0104]).

 Park and Kim both pertain to the field of display devices having encapsulation layers, placing them in the same field of endeavor as the claimed invention.
-Therefore, a person of ordinary skill in the art before the effective filing date of the claimed invention would have found it obvious to modify the device of Park in view of Nonaka further in view of Kim to select a thickness for the first low-refractive index film in the disclosed range of Kim, in order to provide an organic encapsulation layer at a thickness which provides sufficient protective properties while not hindering the light-emitting function of the device.
+Therefore, a person of ordinary skill in the art before the effective filing date of the claimed invention would have found it obvious to modify the device of Park in view of Kim to select a thickness for the first low-refractive index film in the disclosed range of Kim, in order to provide an organic encapsulation layer at a thickness which provides sufficient protective properties while not hindering the light-emitting function of the device.
 Furthermore, a person of ordinary skill in the art before the effective filing date of the claimed invention would also have found it obvious to select a thickness wherein the first low-refractive index film has a thickness of about 6 micrometers or less, because such thicknesses lie within the disclosed range of Kim (see MPEP 2144.05 I).

-Regarding claim 14, Park in view of Nonaka and Kim discloses the limitations of claim 12 as detailed above, and Park further discloses a second inorganic film (FIG. 4, second inorganic encapsulating film 175 is between filler 70 and light emitting element ED1 and contacts filler 70 ¶ [0105]) between the first low-refractive index film and the light emitting element and contacting the first low-refractive index film.
+Regarding claim 14, Park in view of Kim discloses the limitations of claim 12 as detailed above, and Park further discloses a second inorganic film (FIG. 4, second inorganic encapsulating film 175 is between layer 393 and light emitting element ED1 ¶ [0105]) between the first film and the light emitting element and contacting the first film (FIG. 4, second inorganic encapsulating film 175 contacts layer 393 through filler 70).

-Regarding claim 15, Park in view of Nonaka and Kim discloses the limitations of claim 12 as detailed above, and Park further discloses an encapsulation layer (FIG. 4, thin film encapsulation layer 170 and filler 70 function as an encapsulation layer that seals the elements ED1, ED2, and ED3 ¶ [0034, 0104]) which seals the light-emitting element, wherein the encapsulation layer includes the organic film of the first low-refractive index film.
+Regarding claim 15, Park in view of Kim discloses the limitations of claim 12 as detailed above, and Park further discloses an encapsulation layer (FIG. 4, an encapsulation layer including layers 175, 70, and 393 seals emitting elements ED1/2/3) which seals the light-emitting element, and the organic film is a closest organic layer to the light emitting element among the first film and the second film (FIG. 4, organic film 393 is closer to emitting elements ED1/2/3 than layer 391), wherein the encapsulation layer includes the organic film of the first film.

-Regarding claim 17, Park in view of Nonaka and Kim discloses the limitations of claim 12 as detailed above, and Park further discloses that the light control part is provided in plural including a plurality of light control parts (FIG. 4, in addition to the previously described wavelength conversion pattern 341, a second wavelength conversion pattern 343 and light transmitting pattern 345 are also present as light control parts disposed over filler 70 ¶ [0114]) along the first low-refractive index film, and the second low-refractive index film covers all of the plurality of light control parts (FIG. 4, first low refractive index layer 391 covers all of the light control patterns 341, 343, and 345 from above).
+Regarding claim 17, Park in view of Kim discloses the limitations of claim 12 as detailed above, and Park further discloses that the light control part is provided in plural including a plurality of light control parts (FIG. 4, in addition to the previously described wavelength conversion pattern 341, a second wavelength conversion pattern 343 and light transmitting pattern 345 are also present as light control parts disposed over second low refractive index layer 393 ¶ [0114]) along the first film, and the second film covers all of the plurality of light control parts (FIG. 4, first low refractive index layer 391 covers all of the light control patterns 341, 343, and 345 from above).

-However, Kim 2 discloses a display device (the device of FIG. 7B) wherein first to third light emitting elements (FIG. 7B, first to third light emitting patterns EL1, EL2, and EL3 ¶ [0130]) provide a stepped upper surface (FIG. 7B, upper surfaces of light emitting patterns EL1, EL2, and EL3 gradually step down), and a low-refractive index organic film (FIG. 7B, organic cover layer MN ¶ [0053]) covers the stepped upper surface and planarizes the stepped upper surface (FIG. 7B, organic cover layer MN covers upper surfaces of each of light emitting patterns EL1, EL2, and EL3, and has a planarized upper surface where it borders upper layer UL ¶ [0055]).
+However, Kim 2 discloses a display device (the device of FIG. 7B) wherein first to third light emitting elements (FIG. 7B, first to third light emitting patterns EL1, EL2, and EL3 ¶ [0130]) provide a stepped upper surface (FIG. 7B, upper surfaces of light emitting patterns EL1, EL2, and EL3 gradually step down), and an organic film (FIG. 7B, organic cover layer MN ¶ [0053]) covers the stepped upper surface and planarizes the stepped upper surface (FIG. 7B, organic cover layer MN covers upper surfaces of each of light emitting patterns EL1, EL2, and EL3, and has a planarized upper surface where it borders upper layer UL ¶ [0055]).
 Kim 2 also discloses that the differing thicknesses of the light emitting layers enable a resonance phenomenon for light of a given sub-pixel’s respective color (¶ [0132]), said resonance phenomenon noted to improve the light efficiency of an organic light emitting diode (¶ [0125]).

 Park and Kim 2 both pertain to the field of display devices having encapsulation layers, placing them in the same field of endeavor as the claimed invention.
-Therefore, a person of ordinary skill in the art before the effective filing date of the claimed invention would have found it obvious to modify the device of Park in view of Nonaka further in view of Kim 2 to have the first to third light emitting elements provide a stepped upper surface, and the low-refractive index organic film covers the stepped upper surface and planarizes the stepped upper surface, in order to enable a resonance phenomenon as taught by Kim 2 to improve the light efficiency of the organic light emitting diodes.
+Therefore, a person of ordinary skill in the art before the effective filing date of the claimed invention would have found it obvious to modify the device of Park in view of Kim 2 to have the first to third light emitting elements provide a stepped upper surface, and the organic film covers the stepped upper surface and planarizes the stepped upper surface, in order to enable a resonance phenomenon as taught by Kim 2 to improve the light efficiency of the organic light emitting diodes.

 Conclusion